envasetechnologies/.github/README.md

 ### Inputs

 - default-shell: Uses `bash` but can be overwritten to use `pwsh` in windows.
 - task: Bolt task that defines the execution of unit tests.
+By default, it uses the `cov` task.
 - thresholds: Thresholds for warning and error on the covered lines.
 If the coverage rate falls below the minimum allowed, the workflow fails.
 - report: Location of the coverage XML file after the tests are run.